 SCOPE

-This course is intended to provide technicians with the theoretical training necessary to have a basic understanding of the factors affecting the position of floating aids to navigation.
+This course is intended to provide technicians with the theoretical training necessary to have a basic understanding of the factors affecting the position of floating aids to navigation (AtoN).

 This introductory course is intended to be supported by further training modules on floating aids; practical aspects of buoy handling; moorings; deployment and maintenance.
-Details of these supporting model courses can be found in the Level 2 Technician training overview document IALA WWA L2.0.
+Details of these supporting model courses can be found in the Level 2 Technician training overview document IALA WWA C2000.